ColOfAbRiX/role-ripple-solution/README.md

 Although not strictly necessary, it is highly recommended to use the role [role-ssl-certs](https://github.com/ColOfAbRiX/role-ssl-certs) to create and manage the SSL certificates in complex scenarios, like with a load balancer and reverse proxy, and the role [role-bind](https://github.com/ColOfAbRiX/role-bind) to create DNS overrides in setups with a reverse proxy.

-The role comes with a custom set of Python filters, [ripple-solution.py](library/filters/ripple-solution.py), used by the role to build the BIND configuration.
+The role comes with a custom set of Python filters, [ripple-solution.py](library/filters/ripple-solution.py), used by the role for several configuration steps.
 The python file must be copied in the Ansible home path `${ANSIBLE_HOME}` or inside the library path defined by the variable [filter_plugins](https://docs.ansible.com/ansible/latest/intro_configuration.html#filter-plugins) of the ansible.cfg configuration file.
 If the file is missing, Ansible will complain throwing a "`no filter named xxx`" error.

 ## Role Variables

-The roles has an extensive documentation of the variables in the [default configuration](defaults/main.yml) file, including their default values and some examples, and a full set of examples is given in the [examples/](examples) directory.
+The roles has an extensive documentation of the variables in the [default configuration](defaults/main.yml) file, including their default values and some examples.
+A full set of examples is given in the [examples/](examples) directory.

 Just as a quick summary, there are 5 sets of variables used to configure each component: